-Surgical procedure appears to improve outcomes after bleeding strokeFebruary 7th, 2013 in Cardiology /
+Surgical procedure appears to improve outcomes after bleeding strokeFebruary 7, 2013 in Medicine & Health / Cardiology

 A minimally invasive procedure to remove blood clots in brain tissue after hemorrhagic stroke appears safe and may also reduce long-term disability, according to late-breaking research presented at the American Stroke Association's International Stroke Conference 2013.

 Of the hundreds of thousands of Americans who have intracerebral hemorrhages (ICH) each year, most are severely debilitated, said Daniel Hanley, M.D., lead author and professor of neurology at Johns Hopkins School of Medicine in Baltimore, Md.

 ICH is the most common type of bleeding stroke.
 It occurs when a weakened blood vessel inside the brain ruptures and leaks blood into surrounding brain tissue, causing neurological damage.
 There is not a specific evidence-based targeted treatment recommended for ICH and there is no long-term randomized data on surgical treatment.

 In one-year results of the Phase II study, MISTIE (Minimally Invasive Surgery plus rtPA for Intracerebral Hemorrhage Evacuation), researchers found that patients treated with surgery and a clot- busting drug had less disability, spent less time in the hospital and were less likely to be in a long-term care facility than other ICH patients.